 Step 2: Double-click the Disk Utility icon in the following window.

 Step 3: With Disk Utility open, your drive appears under External located on the left.
-Click Erase, located on the app’s top toolbar.
+Click Erase, located on the app’s top toolbar, as shown below.

-Step 5: Once complete, your drive should have a single partition.
-Highlight the drive again in Disk Utility and click Partition instead.
+Step 6: Once complete, your drive should have a single partition.
+Highlight the drive again in Disk Utility and then click Partition listed at the top instead.

-Step 6: On the following screen, click the small “plus” button located under the blue pie chart to add a second partition.
+Step 7: On the following pop-up (it won’t move), click the small Plus button located under the blue pie chart to add a second partition.

-Step 7: A second portion appears, slicing the pie graph down the middle.
-Enter a volume name, select the exFAT format, and click the Apply button.
+Step 8: A second portion appears, slicing the pie graph down the middle.
+Enter a volume name (we chose Windows) and select the exFAT format.